JoGHu/SDR/README.md

 *Output*

+- lambda - eigenvalues of the KIR matrix
+- gamma - matrix containing the desired number of KIR directions

+## Parametric Inverse Regression
+### PIR Function

+*Arguments*

+- X - covariate matrix
+- y - response vector
+- m - vector whose entries are powers that response will be raised to
+- r - number of dimensions to return

+*Output*

-- lambda - eigenvalues of the SIR matrix
+- lambda - eigenvalues of the PIR matrix
-- gamma - matrix containing the desired number of SIR directions
+- gamma - matrix containing the desired number of PIR directions

 ## Miscellaneous
 ### GetSDRDirs Function